RobotLocomotion/drake-blender/README.md

 ## Running the render server

+There are two ways to run the server.

-From a git checkout of `drake-blender`:
+(1) From a git checkout of `drake-blender`:

 ```sh
 ./bazel run :server
 ```

+This way has no extra setup steps.
+It will automatically download the required dependencies into the Bazel sandbox, using the same versions as pinned by our requirements lockfile that is tested in our Continuous Integration build.

+(2) From your own virtual environment:

-Note that `server.py` is self-contained.
-Instead of using Bazel, you can also run it as a standalone Python program so long as the `requirements.in` packages are available in your Python runtime environment.
+The `server.py` file is self-contained -- it does not import any other files from drake-blender.
+Instead of using Bazel, you can also run it as a standalone Python program (`python3 server.py`) so long as the packages listed in our `requirements.in` are available in your Python runtime environment.
+You are responsible for preparing and activating an appropriate virtual environment on your own.

 ## Examples